Solving Skolem problem for negative indexed $k-$generalized Pell numbers: Proof of Corollary

-Using the identity for complex logarithms, namely \( \log w = \log|w| + i \arg w \), we recall the power series expansion:
+Using the identity for complex logarithms, namely \( \log w = \log|w| + i \arg w \), we recall the power series expansion

-This series implies the estimate $|\log(1+w)|\leq 2|w|$ whenever $|w|\leq1/2.$\\ Returning to Equation \eqref{eqn2}, we carried out numerical checks confirming that the condition $|\Lambda| < 1/2$ holds for all odd $k \in [4,500]$, assuming $n > k^3.$ This assumption is justified, as the bounds ultimately derived for $n$ begin well above $k^3$ in each instance.
+This series implies the estimate $|\log(1+w)|\leq 2|w|$ whenever $|w|\leq1/2.$ Returning to Equation \eqref{eqn2}, we carried out numerical checks confirming that the condition $|\Lambda| < 1/2$ holds for all odd $k \in [4,500]$ under the assumption $n > k^3.$ This assumption is justified as the bounds ultimately derived for $n$ begin well above $k^3$ in each instance.
 It is important to remember that the complex logarithm behaves additively only modulo $2\pi i$.
 Taking this into account, Equation \eqref{eqn2} leads to the conclusion: